tinylog-org/website/content/_index.md

 ## Many Output Options

 tinylog has multiple writers for outputting log entries.
-Log entries can be written to the console, into database tables, to log files, to JSON files, and to Android's logcat.
+Log entries can be written to the console, to log files, to JSON files, into database tables, to syslog servers, and to Android's logcat.

 There are even four different file-based writers, depending on whether you simply want to write to a log file, to a JSON file, share a log file with several instances simultaneously, or start a new log file regularly after defined events (such as reaching a configured file size).